Snježana Kordić: Monograph on language and nationalism in Croatia (2010)

-Snježana Kordić's third monograph deals with sociolinguistic topics, such as language policy in Croatia, theory of pluricentric languages, and how identity, culture, nation, and history can be misused by politically motivated linguists.
-Kordić ascertains that since 1990, purism and prescriptivism have been the main features of language policy in Croatia.
-A ban on certain words perceived as "Serbian" (which were for the most part merely international) and the idea that a word is more "Croatian" if fewer Croats understood it, resulted in the widespread impression that no one but a handful of linguists in Croatia knew the standard language.
+Snježana Kordić's third monograph deals with sociolinguistic topics, including Croatia's language policy, the theory of pluricentric languages, and how identity, culture, nation, and history can be misused by politically motivated linguists.
+Kordić asserts that purism and prescriptivism have been the main features of Croatia's language policy since 1990.
+A ban on certain words perceived as "Serbian" and the idea that a word is more "Croatian" if fewer Croats understood it, resulted in the widespread impression that no one but a handful of linguists in Croatia knew the standard language.

-With a plethora of quotations from German, French, Polish and English linguistic literature, Kordić demonstrates that the language of Croats, Serbs, Bosniaks and Montenegrins is a polycentric language, with four standard variants spoken in Croatia, Serbia, Montenegro and Bosnia and Herzegovina.
+With a plethora of quotations from German, French, Polish, and English linguistic literature, Kordić demonstrates that the language of Croats, Serbs, Bosniaks, and Montenegrins is a polycentric language, with four standard variants spoken in Croatia, Serbia, Montenegro and Bosnia and Herzegovina.

 These variants do differ slightly, as is the case with other polycentric languages (English, German, French, Portuguese, and Spanish, among others), but not to a degree which would justify considering them as different languages.
-This fact suggests by no means a re-establishment of a common state, since standard variants of all other polycentric languages are spoken in different countries, e.g. English in the US, UK, Australia, and Canada, German in Austria, Germany, and Switzerland.
-The above examples demonstrate that the pluricentricity of language does not imply linguistic unification.
+This fact suggests by no means a re-establishment of a common state, since standard variants of all other polycentric languages are spoken in different countries, such as English in the US, UK, Australia, and Canada, and German in Austria, Germany, and Switzerland.
+The above examples demonstrate that pluricentricity of a language does not imply linguistic unification.
 Each nation can codify its variant on its own.